Analyzing Human-Human Interactions: A Survey: Introduction

-The performance in terms of body movements and coordination of the same interaction class can differ significantly, see Figure~\ref{Figure1}(left). \citet{ronchi2015describing} has analyzed the variation for single images.
+The performance of an interaction in terms of body movements and coordination can differ significantly, see Figure~\ref{Figure1}(left). \citet{ronchi2015describing} has analyzed the variation for single images.
 Additionally, there is significant variation in the temporal execution of the movement.
-While such deviations can be used to differentiate between classes \citep{anderson2014toward,bregler1997learning}, the dissimilarity of performance within an interaction class is typically too large to derive general rules.
+While such deviations can be used to differentiate between classes \citep{anderson2014toward}, the dissimilarity of performance within an interaction class is typically too large to derive general rules.

 Interactions, like individual actions, often present an intrinsic sequential nature of movements.
 For example, an extension of the hand of one person is normally followed with the extension of the other actor's hand.
-Results from works that aim towards the prediction of future actions have immediate impact on the improvement of scene understanding.
-These are shown by the work of \cite{vondrick2016anticipating}, which anticipates actions and objects and is also capable of ascertaining human motions.
-Others build on the key idea that future actions can be predicted by classifying an action or interaction solely on its start \citep{ziaeefard2015time}.
+Results from works that aim at the prediction of future actions have immediate impact on the improvement of scene understanding (e.g., \cite{vondrick2016anticipating}).
+Other works build on the key idea that future actions can be predicted by classifying an action or interaction solely on its start \citep{ziaeefard2015time}.
 Such an approach might work well for goal-directed interactions \citep{cao2013recognize,ryoo2011human}, but is less successful when the variation in the performance increases (see Figure~\ref{Figure1}(right)).
-This is especially true when the interactions are more social and reactive in a communicative or affective way, such as a pat on the shoulder to display support.
+This is especially true when the interactions are more social and reactive in a communicative or affective way, such as jokingly stomping someone.